Kairotic/coding-with-knots/quipu.md

 quipus were reformulated in use --- they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information.
-Quipus are a "communication-based textile" [Sonja Andrew, Textile Semantics: Considering a Communication-based Reading of Textiles, Textile 6 (2008), no. 1, 32–65.] in a very literal sense.
+Quipus are a "communication-based textile" [@Andrew2008] in a very literal sense.
 Resembling scripture, we still cannot take it as a given that they were read from left to right only.

-The problem resembles that of the archeological reconstruction of *chaînes opératoires*: the ramified paths of actions that were performed in the production of paleolithic stone tools, paths which sometimes can be read out of the artefacts and the left-overs and traces of this process [@Bleed2001].
+The problem resembles that of the archaeological reconstruction of *chaînes opératoires*: the ramified paths of actions that were performed in the production of Palaeolithic stone tools, paths which sometimes can be read out of the artefacts and the left-overs and traces of this process [@Bleed2001].
 Only that here, the resulting artefact, rather than merely a result, is meant to actively convey and